Data Centers in Annecy

 Natural Disaster Risk

-Annecy has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-This rating indicates a stable environment for critical IT infrastructure.
+Annecy has a low natural disaster risk profile, with an overall INFORM Risk score of 2.7 out of 10 as of September 2025.
+While the overall threat is minimal, operators should account for specific regional hazards.